leg100/gcp-hardening-guide/README.md

 ### Enablement

-Restrict the enablement of APIs and services using the [Organization Policy](https://cloud.google.com/resource-manager/docs/organization-policy/org-policy-constraints) "Define allowed APIs and services".
-Unfortunately, only several APIs can be restricted.
-[DiD]
+Restrict the enablement of APIs and services using the [Organization Policy](https://cloud.google.com/resource-manager/docs/organization-policy/org-policy-constraints) "Define allowed APIs and services" [DiD]

+Note: Unfortunately, only several APIs can be restricted.

 For each project, enable only those APIs and services that are needed [PoLP].